 The beauty of green garlic is how soon you can harvest the crop (none of this plant-in-October-and-harvest-in-July business), so you can plant a round in spring while you’re waiting to harvest your fall-planted garlic.

 The same goes for onions.
 If you run out of scallions in the kitchen, you can actually trim the tops off your onion plants to use in your recipes.
 (Don’t cut them all off though; grab just what you need so the onion continues to develop.)

 Or, harvest your onions early (before the tops turn brown) and enjoy the fresh, tender leaves of those spring onions.

 This post contains links to products from one or more of our advertisers.
 We may earn a commission if you buy something through one of our links.
 How this works.

 So, are you feeling inspired now that you know these everyday vegetables have edible leaves?

-I cover them in more detail (with lots of modern, approachable recipes for all of these plants) in my forthcoming book, The No-Waste Vegetable Cookbook: Recipes and Techniques for Whole Plant Cooking, which lands in stores on April 7, 2020.
+You’ll find lots of modern, approachable recipes for all of these plants in my newest book, The No-Waste Vegetable Cookbook: Recipes and Techniques for Whole Plant Cooking.

 Buy it at Amazon, Barnes & Noble, Books A Million, Indigo, Book Depository (free shipping worldwide), or your local independent bookseller.
-(Tip: You can ask any bookseller to place a preorder for you.
+(Tip: You can ask any bookseller to place an order for you.
 Support local!)